-Great Jackleigh Farm (Axmi_09) - this land is allocated for 270 dwellings and 1 hectare of employment land.
+What the CDLP says Great Jackleigh Farm (Axmi_09) - this land is allocated for 270 dwellings and 1 hectare of employment land.
 This is a 'second choice' site.
-All of the considerations which apply to Sites Axmi_02 & 08 also apply to Axmi_09, which although technically not part of the East Devon AONB is indistinguishable from it in landscape quality terms, and very visible from significant parts of both of the local AONBs.
-Because of its distance from the town centre, Axmi-09 would be a totally car-dependant satellite suburb.
+What we say about Axmi_10 All of the considerations which apply to Sites Axmi_02 & 08 also apply to Axmi_09, which although technically not part of the East Devon AONB is indistinguishable from it in landscape quality terms, and very visible from significant parts of both of the local AONBs.
+Because of its distance from the town centre, Axmi-09 would be a totall car-dependant satellite suburb.
 We think it likely that once in their cars, residents heading for a supermarket will go to Seaton rather than Axminster.
 We would therefore simply be trading open countryside for housing which should be elsewhere.
-It would be a different matter if this site (or Sites Axmi_02 & 08) was also to provide new facilities (e.g. a GP surgery, educational facilities or a retail food outlet).
+It would be a different matter if this site (or Sites Axmi_02 & 08) was also to provide new facilities (e.g. a GP surgery, educational facilities or retail food outlet).
 Even so, that would represent a very substantial change to the character of Axminster.
 Of all of the sites in the Consultation Draft Local Plan, this is the one which appears to be least defensible in planning policy terms, and can be expected to attract the strongest opposition.
-Do you agree with us?
-Do you want to add anything further?
+What you think about Axmi_10 Do you agree with us?
+Yes / We Do you want to add anything further?